opensourcer2/Hisense_A9_Root/README.md

 ## FAQ

-Q: My OS version number is neither L2037.6.08.01.00 or L2037.6.04.06.00.
+##### ❓➡️ My OS version number is neither L2037.6.08.01.00 or L2037.6.04.06.00.
 Which boot.img do I use?

-A: Neither.
+🗣️➡️ Neither.
 Using an incompatible boot.img causes you to lose WiFi.
 I would suggest updating your A9 to the latest version (L2037.6.08.01.00) by navigating to Settings > System & Updates > System updates.
 If you're upgrading from the earliest firmware, then you have to do a number of incrimental updates to get to the latest version.
 There is no combo update.
 Once you're there, then you can use the latest boot.img.

-Q: I successfully installed the modified boot.img, but Magisk isn't detecting the install.
+#### ❓➡️ I successfully installed the modified boot.img, but Magisk isn't detecting the install.
 How do I fix this?

-A: This is a common problem.
+🗣️➡️ This is a common problem.
 Uninstall Magisk and reboot your phone.
 A special installation app will appear in its place.
 Use this to reinstall Magisk, which will then prompt you to reboot a final time.

-Q: Does rooting fix the problem of multi-tasking when I use a third party launcher?
+#### ❓➡️ Does rooting fix the problem of multi-tasking when I use a third party launcher?

-A: No, sadly.
+🗣️➡️ No, sadly.
 App switching is built into the A9's launcher, though people have been exploring workarounds on XDA.

-Q: Do I need an EDL cable?
+#### ❓➡️ Do I need an EDL cable?

-A: No. This method is tested and working with the included USB-C cable that came with your A9.
+🗣️➡️ No. This method is tested and working with the included USB-C cable that came with your A9.

-Q: Wait, what's an EDL cable?
+#### ❓➡️ Wait, what's an EDL cable?

-A: An EDL cable is designed for all Qualcomm phones to put them into Deep Flash Mode, also called Qualcomm 9008 Mode.
+🗣️➡️ An EDL cable is designed for all Qualcomm phones to put them into Deep Flash Mode, also called Qualcomm 9008 Mode.
 You only need this cable if you've bricked your phone.
 Speaking of which...

-Q: Things have gone terribly wrong.
+#### ❓➡️ Things have gone terribly wrong.
 How do I get back to stock after bricking my phone?

-A: Alas, you now need an EDL cable.
+🗣️➡️ Alas, you now need an EDL cable.
 This is because Hisense doesn't provide conventional .zip files with their full ROM's.
 This means that we can't use more conventional flashing methods, leaving us with just one option: Qualcomm's EDL mode.

 Before we begin, there are a number of dependencies you need to acquire.
 EDL tools exist for Windows and Linux (like QDL for Linux), but the instructions here will assume you have Windows.